bertozzivill/train-the-trainers/learners/setup.md

 Over the course of this workshop, you will collaborate with your peers in small groups to develop a short lesson from start to finish.
-This incudes how to identify your target audience, determine what content to teach, and create an assessment-based curriculum for that content.
+This includes how to identify your target audience, determine what content to teach, and create an assessment-based curriculum for that content.
 Because much of our work involves programming, you will also learn how to effectively teach using the live coding method.
 Over the last two